ajaxray/mysql8-replication/README.md

 ---

 > ⚠️ **Assumptions**:
-> - Assuming you have both, Docker Engine and Docker Compose installed and configured.
+> - Assuming you have both Docker Engine and Docker Compose installed and configured.
-> - Assuming you have basic understanding of docker and MySQL.
+> - Assuming you have a basic understanding of Docker and MySQL.

 ## Step 1: Start the containers